reactphp/promise/README.md

     );
 ```

-### How Promise forwarding works
+### How promise forwarding works

 A few simple examples to show how the mechanics of Promises/A forwarding works.
-These examples are contrived, of course, and in real usage, Promise chains will
+These examples are contrived, of course, and in real usage, promise chains will
 typically be spread across several function calls, or even several levels of
 your application architecture.

 #### Resolution forwarding

-Resolved Promises forward resolution values to the next Promise.
+Resolved promises forward resolution values to the next promise.
-The first Promise, `$deferred->promise()`, will resolve with the value passed
+The first promise, `$deferred->promise()`, will resolve with the value passed
 to `$deferred->resolve()` below.

-Each call to `then()` returns a new Promise that will resolve with the return
+Each call to `then()` returns a new promise that will resolve with the return
 value of the previous handler.
-This creates a Promise "pipeline".
+This creates a promise "pipeline".

 ``` php
 $deferred = new React\Promise\Deferred();